 Featured is a Komodo dragon, the world’s largest lizard.
-In Summer 2017, a flock of Taveta golden weavers will join the Komodo dragon.
+A flock of Taveta golden weavers join the Komodo dragon.
 A male Taveta weaver is bright yellow with greenish wings and tail, and chestnut patches on the nape and chest.
 The female is yellowish-olive with dusky streaks and pale yellow underparts.
 It has a yellow stripe above each eye.

 Other species to be encountered are a green tree boa, the colorful Thai bamboo racer, a few Amazon milk frogs, the unique hellbender, and a collection of the very colorful green, blue, and yellow poison dart frogs.